wi5nia/TechnicalCommunityContent/DevOps/DevOps Ascend+/Session 1 - Exploring DevOps/DEMO 1.2 - ContinuousDeployment/Demo 1.2.md

 	Search:		Enable you to perform text search on files using simple pattern or regular expressions

-	Git:		Enable you to perform several Git related commands, we already saw that we performed a commit & push but you can, perform pull, rebase, undo last commit, etc.
+	Git:		Enables you to perform several Git related commands; we already saw that when we performed a commit & push but you can, perform pull, rebase, undo last commit, etc.

 	Debug:		Like the name says, you can debug JavaScript, node.js and many other things in there

-	Extensions:	VS CODE is a great tool that have a lot of extensions for things that are not out of the box.
+	Extensions:	VS CODE is a great tool that has a lot of extensions for things that are not out of the box.
      This is where you will install, enable, disable, uninstall your extensions.
-     An example of extension you can find is the Azure Resource Manager Template extension which gives you intellisense when you edit your JSON files as part of your Infrastructure as Code (IaC) preparation.
+     An example of extensions you can find is the Azure Resource Manager Template extension which gives you intellisense when you edit your JSON files as part of your Infrastructure as Code (IaC) preparation.

-* Go back to VSTS and show progress in the build
+* Go back to VSTS and show progress of the build

-> The Continuous deployment & Release management principles of DevOps are done in the **Release** tab in VSTS
+> The Continuous deployment & Release management principles of DevOps is done in the **Release** tab in VSTS

 * Go to the **Release** tab and note the running deployment that was queued by the Continuous Deployment trigger.